 25. University of Nebraska – Lincoln

-24. Northcentral University
+24. National University

 23. St. John’s University

-St. John’s University is a private university, ranked among the top 50 Best Online Programs by U.S. News & World Report.
-St. John’s ranked among the Best Online Programs for Veterans in 2015.
+Why It’s a Great Choice: St. John’s University is a private university, ranked among the top 50 Best Online Programs by the U.S. News & World Report.
+St. John’s also ranked among the Best Online Programs for Veterans in 2015.

 22. Nova Southeastern University

-Tuition at NSU is $26,910 for the academic year.
-NSU is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Other Considerations: NSU is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 Additional accreditations depend on each department.
-Nova Southeastern University is the ninth largest not-for-profit, independent university in the United States.
+Nova Southeastern University is the ninth largest not-for-profit independent university in the United States.